frenck/spook/documentation/integrations/homeassistant.md

 - Replacing a batch of devices.
 The new ones set themselves up, the old registry entries stay behind as permanently unavailable entities, and grouping them per integration turns a wall of unavailable entities into one issue you can act on.
 - Auditing who still has a key to your instance.
 Long-lived tokens are easy to create and easy to forget, and nothing else in Home Assistant will bring one up unprompted.
 - Cleaning up after a reorganisation.
 Renaming and regrouping leaves empty areas, empty floors and unused labels behind, and none of them are visible unless you go looking.
 - Finding helpers that broke months ago.
-A helper without its source is not merely wrong, it is silently wrong, and it will keep reporting a last known value as if nothing happened.
+A helper without its source is not merely wrong, it is quietly wrong: depending on the helper it may sit on a stale value, go unavailable, or never have set up at all.
+None of those announce themselves.

 ## Blueprints & tutorials